 - The San Francisco Adult Probation Department (SFAPD) developed a research proposal designed to both, address the data limitations noted in the BI report, while also adding new information and value to the field of community supervision through an examination four key decision points in community supervision (i.e., presentence investigation recommendations, motions to revoke supervision, "flash" incarcerations, and recommendations for early termination of supervision).
-The department is actively pursuing funding for this proposed project and is likewise committed to the continued advancement of policy change within the APD to promote fairness and justice in community supervision. - The San Francisco District Attorney (SFDA): Researchers2 analyzed cases presented to the SFDA for prosecution between 2008 and mid-2016 and found that racial and ethnic disparities in case outcomes tend to disfavor African American, Asian, and Hispanic suspects relative to White suspects arrested in San Francisco.
+The department continues to actively pursue funding for this proposed project and is likewise committed to the continued advancement of policy change within the APD to promote fairness and justice in community supervision. - The San Francisco District Attorney (SFDA): Researchers analyzed cases presented to the SFDA for prosecution between 2008 and mid-2016 and found that racial and ethnic disparities in case outcomes tend to disfavor African American, Asian, and Hispanic suspects relative to White suspects arrested in San Francisco.
 Study findings suggest that, for the most part, these disparities are driven by predetermined case characteristics (e.g., criminal history, criminal justice status at time of arrest, and pretrial detention) prior to the case being presented to the District Attorney.
-In addition, study finding suggest that the passage and implementation of
+In addition, study finding suggest that the passage and implementation of California Proposition 47 in November, 2014 narrowed racial disparities for nearly all of the outcomes measured in the study. - The San Francisco Public Defender (SFPDR): Researchers reviewed case records of cases assigned to the SFPDR between 2011 and 2014 and found that Black defendants are held in pretrial custody longer than White defendants, cases involving Black defendants take longer to resolve, defendants of color are convicted of more serious crimes that White defendants, and defendants of color receive longer sentences that White defendants.
+These disparities appear to be primarily explained by two main factors: 1) seriousness of charges at the initial booking stage; and 2) a defendant's criminal history.